magento/devdocs/guides/v2.0/cloud/before/before-setup-env-2_clone.md

 ---

 {::options syntax_highlighter="rouge" /}
 The Magento Enterprise Cloud Edition project is a Git repository of Magento code with a master origin.
 You work in code branches from the master environment to develop custom code, configure settings, and add Magento modules and extensions.
 To begin, you need to clone the `master` environment to your local.
+If you are new to Git workflow, processes, and GitHub, see Git [documentation](https://git-scm.com/documentation) and GitHub [guides](https://guides.github.com/) and [help](https://help.github.com/).

 Some of the commands in these instructions use Magento CLI commands and Git commands to access the `master` environment.
 If you are not familiar with Git commands, see the [GitHub Git](https://education.github.com/git-cheat-sheet-education.pdf) cheatsheet.
 For a full list of Magento CLI commands for ECE, enter `magento-cloud list` or see [List of Magento CLI commands]({{ page.baseurl }}cloud/before/before-workspace-cli.html#cloud-cli-commands).